Code-Institute-Submissions/johannes2503-Project-1-Restaurant_MayResub/README.md

 # **_Restaurant_**

-Restaurant is a resataurant located in a small fishing village in Grindavik Iceland.
+Restaurant is a restaurant located in a small fishing village in Grindavik Iceland.
 It was founded by the owner Láki in 2009.
 Their speciality is fish courses.
 Cod in particular.
 They strive to deliver excellent service and quality food.

 Welcome to the journey through <a href="https://johannes2503.github.io/Project-1-Restaurant/" target="_blank" rel="noopener">Restaurant</a>